-INDIANAPOLIS -- Indiana drivers who didn't pay their tolls when traveling to Kentucky from I-65 could soon have a hold on their vehicle registrations.
+INDIANAPOLIS -- Indiana drivers who didn't pay their tolls when traveling to Kentucky on I-65 could soon have a hold on their vehicle registrations.

 According to RiverLink, the company in charge of the tolling, the hold will be placed after a toll is unpaid and at least four notices have been sent to the customer.
 The notices are mailed over a 135-day period.